 City of Minneapolis: Mayor Jacob Frey, Council Member Cam Gordon, Nuria Rivera- Vandermyde (Interim City Coordinator), Council Member Jeremy Schroeder, Council Member Steve Fletcher (alternate)

 CenterPoint Energy: Adam Pyles (Director of Regulatory Affairs), Brad Tutunjian (Vice President of Gas Operations)

-Xcel Energy: Lee Gabler (Director of Demand-Side Management and Renewable Operations), Laura McCarten (Regional Vice President)
+Xcel Energy: John Marshall (Director of Community Relations), Laura McCarten (Regional Vice President)

 Energy Vision Advisory Committee

 The CEP Board also collects community feedback through the Energy Vision Advisory Committee (EVAC) to aid in their decision making.
 EVAC members are appointed for two-year terms.
 For more information about EVAC, and 2017-2018 EVAC member appointments, please follow this link.